 Minnewater park by the Lake of Love

 Tucked away at the southern end of Bruges is the beautiful area known as “Minnewater”.
-The centerpiece is the “Lake of Love” and” Lovers Bridge”.
+The centrepiece is the “Lake of Love” and” Lovers Bridge”.
 Simply said it is a lovely park, home to some beautiful swans.
 If you walk over the bridge located in the park and kiss your loved one, it will become eternal love.

 Bruges is home to many large, small and unique museums.
 Underneath are just a couple that you could check out.